Head Office and Hiratsuka Factory (HQ-Hp)

 In that it represents a combined location, the Head Office and Hiratsuka Factory hosts multiple business departments, production plants and R&D facilities.
 Close attention is thus paid to thoroughly publicizing policies and issues that involve the entire company.
 We also strive to improve communication.

-We strive for smooth plant management by making the director's policies and safety and environmental policies known at the morning meeting each term, and by making various performances known and sharing topics, etc. at the monthly plant meeting.
+We strive for smooth plant management by making the director's policies and safety and environmental policies known and by making various performances known and sharing topics, etc. at the monthly plant meeting.

 Improved functionality through management systems